josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 This was something that runs only every 10 minutes and on top of that it was not CPU bound.
 There were other similar blocks of code scheduling this kind of work on application startup; again, all of them were IO bound.
 On top of that, I intentionally chose `scheduleWithFixedDelay` in case it unexpectedly took longer than 10 minutes so that it would not overload the thread pool by adding more work when the previous instance of that task has not completed yet.
-At this point I was out of ideas, so I asked a co-worker to double check my work.
+At this point I was out of ideas, so I asked a coworker to double check my work.

 My co-worker took a look and agreed with me.
 It doesn't look like an issue with `doSomethingReallyCheap()`.